shenwei356/seqkit/README.md

 ```

-## Technical Details and Guides for use
+## Technical details and guides for use

 ### Reading FASTA/Q